-Leak found on key Russian oil pipeline to Germany – Polish operator
+Leak found in key Russian oil pipeline to Germany – Polish operator

-Polish operator PERN has said it’s discovered a leak on the Druzhba pipeline, which supplies Russian oil to Germany.
+Polish operator PERN has said it’s discovered a leak on the Druzhba pipeline section, which supplies Russian oil to Germany.

 The rupture was detected late on Tuesday by automated systems on one of the two strings of the pipeline, some 70 kilometers from the town of Plock in central Poland, the company said in a statement on Wednesday.